Fans Think Calvin Harris Proposed To Taylor Swift Because Of This "LWYMMD" Video Scene

 Fans Think Calvin Harris Proposed To Taylor Swift Because Of This “LWYMMD” Video Scene

 Taylor Swift's music video release and social media posts leading up to the release of her music video basically broke the internet last week, and we've loved every minuted of it.
-Who else could cause such a stir, and look great doing it?
-Nobody, other than Taylor Swift.
+Who else could cause such a stir and look great doing it?
+Nobody other than Taylor Swift.
 I swear, her middle name is “drama.”
 The latest on the Taylor Swift drama involves Calvin Harris.
 Fans think Harris proposed to Swift because of a certain scene in the “Look What You Made Me Do” music video.
 So, did Calvin Harris propose to Taylor Swift?
 The answer is within the music video, my Swifty fans.
 It's within.

 People think Calvin Harris proposed to Taylor Swift once upon a time, and she said no. It makes total sense, too.
 You see, in the robbery scene where Swift swings a baseball bat in a store, you can spot a tiny engagement ring box directly behind her, to the right, on a stack of money.
 Also, there's a heart necklace that spells out the word “no” in the diamond bathtub scene.
 This heart necklace is an important clue because Harris gave Swift a necklace that looks almost identical to the one in the video.
 We've almost cracked the code!
 Fans have been analyzing the Taylor Swift music video like it's their full-time job, and I personally have been thoroughly entertained.